Braun Motorsports: Car No. 10 history

 For the 2007 season, the No. 10 team became part of Braun Racing through an alliance with ppc Racing, which had fielded the 10 car since 2000. ppc driver John Andretti ran the Daytona season opener with 2006 sponsor Camping World.
-Initially announced to drive the full season, Andretti left after Daytona and Braun took full control over the No. 10 entry, with Dave Blaney assuming driving duties.
+Initially announced to drive the full season, Andretti left after Daytona When funding for the team became questionable as Braun took full control over the No. 10 entry, with Dave Blaney assuming driving duties.
 Blaney drove the car until Montreal.
 British driver John Graham then took over for the next road races, and Brian Vickers took over for four races.
 However Vickers ran at Phoenix and Blaney ran at Homestead.
 Blaney returned for several more races before Brent Sherman was signed for the last four races.